anonymouspeerblind/MIRACLE/README.md

 In this work, we present MIRACLE (Multi-modal Integrated Radiomics And Clinical Language-based Explanation), a unified deep learning framework that integrates:
 - Structured clinical features collected during preoperative evaluations
 - Chest CT–derived radiological features
-- LLM-generated, evidence-anchored textual explanations.
+- LLM-generated, evidence-anchored textual explanations

 Traditional methods use only clinical data and offer no explainability, making them black-box systems.
 The proposed model integrates clinical and radiological data with explanatory remarks, enabling transparency and intervention as a glass-box system.